emarsden/dash-mpd-cli/doc/src/rewriting.md

 - delete some Periods that the user is not interested in (based for example on their duration, or the origin of the media segments).
-This can be used to remove advertising segments inserted using dynamic ad insertion (DAI) or server-side ad insert (SSAI) techniques.
+This can be used to remove advertising segments inserted using dynamic ad insertion (DAI) or server-side ad insertion (SSAI) techniques.

 - delete from the manifest Representations that use undesired codecs.
 This is a way of making the choice of representation fall back to another Representation, which presumably uses an